-Newcastle disease is a viral disease; this makes it more serious and of major economic concern in poultry farming.
-It affects all breeds of chickens as well as other poultry birds like turkey.
-Sadly, Newcastle disease has no treatment or cure because it is a virus disease.
+Newcastle disease is a viral disease; it is one of the major diseases in poultry.
+It is termed virulent because of the high vulnerability of poultry birds to Newcastle disease.
+This makes it more serious and of major economic concern in poultry farming.
+Newcastle disease affects all chicken breeds as well as other poultry birds like turkeys.
+Sadly, Newcastle disease has no treatment because it is a viral disease; it can only be prevented through vaccination.

-All poultry birds, irrespective of the age have the propensity to be down on Newcastle disease; this is why Newcastle vaccine has the longest administration period on poultry birds.
-The virus to stimulate the outbreak of Newcastle disease resides within the birds; it only needs favorable conditions to escalate.
+All poultry birds, irrespective of age, have the propensity to be down with Newcastle disease; this is why the Newcastle vaccine has the longest administration period on poultry birds.
+The virus to stimulates the outbreak of Newcastle disease resides within the birds; it only needs favorable conditions to escalate.

-It is quite difficult to know the conditions that support Newcastle poultry disease.
-The signs of Newcastle disease are very glaring and these are what often prompt farmers to know their flock is down on this disease.
-Vaccination against Newcastle disease should be taken seriously at the right dosage and at due time.
-Ideally, vaccination should be done every three months.
+It is quite difficult to know the conditions that support Newcastle disease.
+The signs of Newcastle disease are very glaring, and these are what often prompt farmers to know their flock is down with this disease.
+Vaccination against Newcastle disease should be taken seriously at the right dosage and at the right time.

 It interests me to let you know that Newcastle disease occurs in two ways; some literature says there are two types of Newcastle disease.
 They are: